 - MA Creative Writing, Bath Spa University College, UK (2003)

 - BA (Hons) Media and Cultural Studies, Southampton Institute, UK (2002)

 Craig stays connected with the industry and other training providers wherever he can.
 His research is mainly concerned with creative practice, and so he is always keen to maintain and improve links between the academy and industry.

 Craig has worked as a reviewer, assessor and judge in various academic and industry contexts.
-This has included work for: the Australian Writers’ Guild; the Melbourne Web Festival; the British Film Institute; Australian Teachers of Media; the Queensland Writers’ Centre; the NYC Midnight Screenwriting Challenge; and many book and journal publishers.
+This has included work for: the Australian Writers’ Guild; Melbourne Web Festival; British Film Institute; Australian Teachers of Media; Queensland Writers’ Centre; NYC Midnight Screenwriting Challenge; and many book publishers and journal presses.

-Craig currently sits on the Higher Education Committee for the UK’s National Association of Writers in Education (NAWE); the editorial board for Writing in Practice: The Journal of Creative Writing Research; and both the Executive and Research Committee for the Australian Screen Production and Education Research Association (ASPERA).
+Craig currently sits on the Executive for the Australian Screen Production Education and Research Association (ASPERA), and the editorial board for Writing in Practice: The Journal of Creative Writing Research and the Journal of Writing in Creative Practice.

 - Glisovic, S.,Berkeley, L.,Batty, C. (2016).
 The problem of peer review in screen production: exploring issues and proposing solutions In: Studies in Australasian Cinema, 10, 5 - 19

 - Batty, C.,Cain, S. (2016).
 Media Writing (revised edition), Palgrave Macmillan, Basingstoke, United Kingdom

 - Batty, C.,McAulay, A. (2016).
 The academic screenplay: Approaching screenwriting as a research practice In: Writing in Practice: The Journal of Creative Writing Research, 2, 1 - 13